delphidabbler/htmlres/Docs/User guide.md

 An example Delphi project is supplied with the program.
 The demo files are installed in the `Demo` sub-folder of the main program installation folder.

-> **Warning:** The example project assumes an ANSI Delphi compiler.
-If compiling with a Unicode compiler, you may need to explicitly declare any characters or strings as ANSI types.

 The demo project simply creates a resource only DLL that stores some HTML, CSS and GIF files that can be displayed in Internet Explorer.

 The demo files are: